 Statistical analysis is fundamental to all experiments that use statistics as a research methodology.
 Most experiments in social sciences and many important experiments in natural science and engineering need statistical analysis.

-Example: The study of turbulence relies heavily on statistical analysis derived from experiments.
+As an example, the study of turbulence relies heavily on statistical analysis derived from experiments.
 Turbulence is highly complex and almost impossible to study at a purely theoretical level.
-Scientists therefore need to rely on a statistical analysis of turbulence through experiments to confirm theories they propound.
+Scientists therefore need to rely on a statistical analysis of turbulence through experiments to confirm their theories.